Swampy Cree language: Stress

 Stress is not distinctive in Swampy Cree.
 In other words, there are no minimal pairs of words that are distinguishable only by stress.
+However, correct placement of stress is important to prounciation.
+In the analysis of Jean Okimāsis and Arok Wolvengrey, the underlying stress-system in Swampy Cree is like other Cree dialects: in words of two syllables, the primary stress falls on the final syllable; in words of three or more syllables, the primary stress falls on the antepenultimate syllable.
+However, since unstressed vowels are sometimes omitted, two-syllable words with the stress on the first syllable do occur in speech.

 Morphology

 Swampy Cree is a polysynthetic language that relies heavily on verbs, so many things that would be expressed in English as nouns or adjectives are expressed as verbs.
 In fact, Swampy Cree has no adjectives at all.
 Instead, it has the intransitive form of verbs.
 For example, instead of saying "he is strong", in Cree, one says something like "he strongs".

 Nouns

 Nouns in Swampy Cree have both free and bound stems, the latter being used in combination with other morphemes.
 Compounds are common and can be formed from other nouns, verb stems, and particles.

 Swampy Cree does not have gender in the Indo-European sense (masculine, feminine, and neuter).
 Rather, it differentiates between animate and inanimate (see Animacy).
 While no living things are within the "inanimate" class, there are some nonliving things (socks, kettles, stones, paddles, etc.) within the "animate" class.